ICRL: Learning to Internalize Self-Critique with Reinforcement Learning

 Key Points

-- Introduces distribution-calibration for critique-guided learning.
+- Introduces a distribution-calibration re-weighting ratio for effective critique transfer.

 📖 Reader Mode